-Whilst CSTM modelling indicates that the Monaro Highway is at capacity in the vicinity of Lanyon Drive and the RJP, this capacity constraint is primarily a result of the southbound at-grade signalised intersection.
-The proposed upgrade to a grade-separated interchange at Lanyon Drive that is currently being tendered as a D&C contract by the ACT Government is expected to resolve this constraint and the Monaro Highway is considered unlikely to require upgrade to accommodate additional traffic generated by the RJP, should this project proceed.
+Whilst CSTM modelling indicates that the existing Monaro Highway is at capacity in the vicinity of Lanyon Drive, this capacity constraint is primarily a result of the southbound at-grade signalised intersection.
+The upgrade to a grade-separated interchange at Lanyon Drive that is currently being delivered by the ACT Government is expected to resolve this constraint and the Monaro Highway is considered unlikely to require upgrade to accommodate additional traffic generated by the RJP.

-However, details of the ramp configuration and capacity proposed as part of the interchange are currently under development.
-Upgrade of the southbound exit ramp / Lanyon Drive / Sheppard Street intersection (refer Figure 5-2) may be required in the future as the current D&C reference design may not anticipate the growth that will result from the realisation of the full RJP Master Plan.
-The strategic modelling for the RJP indicates that approximately 1000 vehicles will utilise the Monaro Highway southbound exit ramp, and 1800 vehicles will use the northbound exit ramp at the Lanyon Drive interchange in
+Upgrade of the southbound exit ramp / Lanyon Drive / Sheppard Street intersection (refer Figure 5-5.) may be required in the future as the current D&C reference design may not anticipate the growth that will result from the realisation of the full RJP Master Plan.
+It is noted that any required adjustments to the Monaro Highway would require approval by both the ACT and Federal Government (through the National Capital Authority).

-Figure 5-2 | Excerpt from proposed Monaro Hwy / Lanyon Dr interchange (ACT Government, 2022)
+Figure 5-5: Excerpt from proposed Monaro Hwy / Lanyon Dr interchange (ACT Government, 2022)